Rosary and scapular: Confraternities

 The beginning of the 18th century witnessed a significant growth in Marian confraternities, such as the Confraternities of the Rosary.
 A small number of such confraternities had started sometime in the 15th century, through the preaching of Alan de Rupe.
 Their numbers began to grow under the supervision of the Dominicans, which also helped create a more uniform format for the rosary.
 An important Apostolic Constitution on the Rosary Confraternity was issued by Pope Leo XIII in 1898.

 The approval of the "Confraternity of the Scapular" for every diocese helped the spread of that devotion, reaching its culmination in 1726 via the extension of the Feast of Our Lady of Mount Carmel (July 16) to the universal church.

 Marian apparitions

-In the 19th century, the reported Marian apparitions of Our Lady of Lourdes gathered significant attention, and provided momentum for the spread of the rosary.
+In the mid-19th century, the reported Marian apparitions of Our Lady of Lourdes gathered significant attention, and provided momentum for the spread of the rosary.
 The spread of the devotion to both the rosary and the scapular was influenced by Marian apparitions of Our Lady of Fátima reported by three Portuguese children in 1917.
-The Fatima messages placed a strong emphasis on the rosary, and in them the Virgin Mary reportedly identified herself as The Lady of the Rosary.
-The visions and messages also encouraged the wearing of the Brown Scapular.
-In the final Fátima appearance on 13 October 1917, the Virgin Mary had a brown scapular in one hand and a rosary in the other.
+The Fátima messages placed a strong emphasis on the rosary, as the apparition reportedly identified herself as The Lady of the Rosary.
+The visions and messages also encouraged the wearing of the Brown Scapular, and in the final apparition on 13 October 1917, the Miracle of the Sun also featured a vision of Our Lady of Mount Carmel.